agritheory/test_utils/actions/generate_changelog/README.md

    - When new commits are pushed to the PR
 2. When triggered, the action:
    - Checks if a changelog comment already exists
+   - If one exists, takes no action (preserving any manual edits)
-   - If not, analyzes PR title, description, commits, and files
+   - If none exists, analyzes PR title, description, commits, and files
    - Generates a comprehensive changelog with Claude AI
    - Posts the changelog as a PR comment
 3. The comment can be edited manually if needed
-4. When new commits are added to the PR, the action checks for an existing comment before generating a new one
+4. If API errors occur (like insufficient credits), the action posts a clear error comment
 5. When the PR is merged, the release workflow (if configured) finds the changelog comment and uses its content for the release notes